spryker/spryker-docs/docs/marketplace/user/intro-to-spryker-marketplace/merchant-onboarding.md

 There are two primary roles: *operator* and *merchant*:
 * An operator is a company that owns and administers the platform.
 * A merchant is a business entity or individual that sells products on the operator's platform.
 The operator is responsible and engaged with the merchants to determine how they conduct their operations on the platform.
-The operator can serve as a merchant as well.
+The operator can be a merchant as well.

-The onboarding process consists of seven steps.
+The merchant onboarding process consists of seven steps.
 Each step requires specific actions that merchants, operators, or both need to take.

-If you run into any issues, get in touch with your Spryker contact.
+If you run into any issues when onboarding the merchant, get in touch with your Spryker contact.

 ## Merchant onboarding process